famished-tiger/Macros4Cuke/README.md

 ```

 ### Using (invoking) a macro-step ###
+A macro-step can only be invoked after its definition has been read by Cucumber.
-  The rules for using a given macro-step in a scenario are pretty straightforward:
+The syntax rules for using a given macro-step in a scenario are pretty straightforward:
 - Follow closely the syntax of the _quoted sentence_ in the macro definition.
 - Replace every \<argument\> in the _phrase_ by its actual value between quotes.